Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/wavecoefficientsfromwavemodes.md

   the future.

-  For example, wave mode with l<0, is equivalent to a wave mode with l>0 and the signs fliipped on all the other quantities.
+  For example, wave mode with l<0, is equivalent to a wave mode with l>0 and the signs flipped on all the other quantities.

   The values given must meet the following requirements:
   (k0 > -Nx/2 && k0 < Nx/2)